 What about the second intent - of making it harder to counterfeit the higher denomination rupee notes?
 A headline in Hindustan Times dated February 23, 2017 said, "Fake Rs 2000 notes of 'Children Bank of India' dispensed from SBI ATM in Delhi.
 Within three and half months, counterfeits of the new notes had infiltrated the government bank ATMs in the capital city.
 The earliest reports of counterfeits of these new note though was in an Ahmedabad Mirror article dated November 22, 2016 which said, "Even as Rs 2,000 notes printed by the Reserve Bank of India (RBI) are yet to reach banks everywhere, the first fake note of this denomination has surfaced in Gujarat."
 The problem lies in that the new 500 and 2,000 rupee notes have no special security features that would make them hard to duplicate.
-Whether the amount of counterfeiting post-demonetization will be less that earlier remains to be seen - however these incidents do highlight that counterfeiting of the new currency has already been implemented by criminals.
+Whether the amount of counterfeiting post-demonetization will be less than earlier remains to be seen - however these incidents do highlight that counterfeiting of the new currency has already been implemented by criminals.

-Regarding the third intended impact - that of reducing terrorist activity on Indian soil-, it is too early to tell.
-One can hope that it will definitely have hampered the terrorists' spirits and thus help reduce their evil actions in future.
+Regarding the third intended impact - that of reducing terrorist activity on Indian soil-, it is too early to judge as the terrorism is an ongoing long term problem.
+One shot remedy for it is not only ineffective, but also somewhat academic.
+One can hope that in the long run shortage of cash will definitely have hampered the terrorists' planning activities and thus help reduce their evil actions in future.

 The notion behind the demonetization was conceptually a good idea but it would be fair to say that there were flaws in its execution.
-In an October 2017 podcast.
-Professor Satish Deodhar has not only defined the black money transactions and other objectives of demonetization, but also has given some important justifications for the demonetization attempt. (see Deodhar (2017) in the reference list).
+In the October 2017 podcast, Professor Satish Deodhar has cleverly defined the black money transactions and other objectives of demonetization, and he has given some important justifications for the demonetization attempt. (see Deodhar (2017) in the reference list).

-In a recent TV interview however, ex-Finance minister Mr. Arun Shourie has responded with a scathing attack on the demonetization attempt.
-Opponents of demonetization including Mr. Shourie, have pointed out that the growth rate of nominal GDP has slowed down to 5.7% in the second quarter of 2017, which was as expected by Ex-Prime-minister Manmohan Singh.
-Some others argue that this decline in growth rate could be a combined result of newly launched Goods and Services Tax (GST) which is taking a long time to be adopted correctly, and jury is still out if this new tax system has saved any headache for tax payers.
-One thing is true is that in third week of October (2017) the tax authorities have increased the tax revenue by 16%.
-Ironically government sources, as quoted in Times of India (October 15, 2017) have declared that the temporary blip in the economic activity due to adaptation for GST, that this slowdown is now over and the economy will sail the smooth path of high growth quickly.
+In a recent TV interview however, ex-Finance minister of the Congress party, Mr. Arun Shourie has responded with a scathing attack on the demonetization attempt.
+Opponents of demonetization including Mr. Shourie, have pointed out that the growth rate of nominal GDP has slowed down to 5.7% in the second quarter of 2017, which was as expected by Ex-Primeminister Manmohan Singh in November 2016.
+It is either remarkable or coincidental that his forecast has come close to being exactly right about this slowdown of the economic growth rate.
+Some others (basically the political proponents of demonetization, and economists aligned to ruling Bharatiya Janata Party (BJP) of Mr. Modi), however argue that this decline in growth rate could be a combined result of newly launched Goods and Services Tax (GST) which is taking a long time to be adopted correctly, and jury is still out if this new tax system has saved any headache for tax payers.
+One thing is true is that in third week of October 2017, as we are closing down the first year after the demonetization declaration, the tax authorities have realized an increase in the tax revenue by 16%.
+Ironically government sources, as quoted in Times of India (October 15, 2017) have declared that the temporary blip in the economic activity was due to adaptation for GST, that this slowdown is now over and the economy will sail the smooth path of high growth quickly.
 International Monetary Fund (IMF) Chief Christine Lagarde in the annual meeting of IMF has given a strong support not only to the demonetization but also for GST implementation in India.
 She believes the Indian economy will trend upward in next few years.